tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 If you are using a login manager, you will need to specify the command where your DE allows you to do so.

-Using a Login Manager
+Using a login manager

-The "-d" option is necessary to start syndaemon as a background process for post Login instructions.
+The -d option is necessary to start syndaemon as a background process for post Login instructions.

 For GNOME: (GDM)